JaideepPrasad/Data-Science/Deep Learning/ASL Translator/README.md

 So originally I wanted this Flask app to be sort of a full product however due to time constricts, this is still a working progress.
 <br>
 <br>
-I wanted the Falsk app to:
+I wanted the Flask app to:
 - have a landing page and associated web pages
 - make my model run on the webpage
 - convert the detected signs to text